bigwest60/verse/scripts/PRD.md

 # Bible Verse Website PRD

 ## Overview
-A simple, elegant website that displays random Bible verses with themed background images and monetization through discreet advertising.
+A simple, elegant website that displays random Bible verses with themed background images.
 The website refreshes verses on page load or button click, providing daily inspiration to visitors.
-This solves the need for easily accessible, beautifully presented spiritual content while maintaining a sustainable service through non-intrusive advertising.

 ## Core Features